eggbeard/backbone-marionette-treeview/README.md

 ## Recursive
-If you want a recursive structure, just add a new Trees collection as "children" field to your Tree model:
+If you want a recursive structure, add a Trees collection as a "children" field on your Tree model:

 <pre>var trees = new Trees([
   new Tree({ label: "test1", id: "1"}),